 Building a Better Body: Mind Over Matter

 Losing weight is a mental game.
-Sure, you’re body has to do the work but it’s your brain that does the real heavy lifting.
+Sure, your body has to do the work but it’s your brain that does the real heavy lifting.
 Committing to any lifestyle change is the first and most important step toward making that change.
 Losing weight is no different.
 It’s about mentally preparing yourself for the challenges ahead and putting your personal process first, above almost everything else.
 When you’ve truly “locked in” the rest will fall into place.
+Read on for three powerful mental tips that will help you lose weight and achieve your goals.

 Wanting change more than anything is absolutely essential.
 Why?
 Because you are bound to face obstacles along the way—some of which will be hard to spot.
 It’s not always the box of candy in the cupboard, sometimes it’s the movie marathon that keeps you on the couch, or traveling for work that seemingly leaves fast food as your only option, or a trip to a theme park that momentarily derails your healthy eating habits.